-Special Educational Needs and Disability (SEND)
+Special Educational Needs and/or Disabilities (SEND)

 SEND is an abbreviation often used when a child or young person has Special Educational Needs and/ or Disabilities.
 Needs arising from these difficulties or disabilities may require special consideration or provision by education establishments or health and social care providers, in order for them to make progress.
 This provision is something that is additional to and different from that generally available to children and young people of the same age.